NGWPC/autoeval-jobs/interfaces/job_conventions.md

 * If two or more jobs accept the same argument then the argument name and abbreviation should be the same across all the jobs.
 * If an argument has the same name across jobs then it should also have the same abbreviation.

-### Region tags

-One of the arguments for all jobs must be “–region_tag”.
-This is so that the logs for a specific region and job can more easily be aggregated.
-During testing it is fine to just assign a tag of "test" or similar to the run.

 ## Logging

 ### Log format